ONLINE INDIVIDUAL AND COUPLES THERAPY SERVICES

 Couples Therapy

-Your relationship just isn’t the way it used to be…
+Your relationship doesn’t feel the way it used to…

-● You love each other but can’t seem to get on the same page during conflict.
+You love each other but can’t seem to talk without things turning defensive or tense.

 Gottman Method Couples Therapy

-I incorporate the Gottman Method into my work with couples, which is an evidence-based approach grounded in over 40 years of research by Drs.
+I incorporate the Gottman Method into my work with couples, an evidence-based approach grounded in over 40 years of research by Drs.
 John and Julie Gottman.
-Their work has led to the development of practical, science-backed interventions designed to help couples navigate challenges and strengthen their relationships.
-The main goals of Gottman Method Couples Therapy are to improve the quality of your friendship and connection—fostering intimacy, affection, respect, and positive interactions—while also reducing negative communication patterns during conflicts.
-Additionally, it helps couples create a shared sense of purpose and values, strengthening the overall foundation of the relationship.
-You can read more about the Gottman Method here.
+Their work has led to practical, science-backed interventions that help couples navigate challenges and strengthen their relationships.
+The main goals of Gottman Method Couples Therapy are to improve the quality of friendship and connection—fostering intimacy, affection, respect, and positive communication—while reducing the negative patterns that keep you stuck.
+It also helps couples create a shared sense of purpose and values, strengthening the foundation of the relationship.

 What You Should Know About Our Sessions

-There are three key things to keep in mind when working with me.
-These reflect how I approach our time together and my view of our work.
+There are three things to keep in mind when working with me.
+These reflect how I approach our time together and the kind of progress we’ll create.

 1. I’m both your therapist and your coach.

-My ultimate goal is to help you and your partner communicate in a way that brings you closer, helping you truly understand each other’s perspective.
-That’s where the work begins.
-I’ll teach you practical tools for better communication, and we’ll practice them together.
-If the conversation starts to go off track, I’ll step in and guide you back.
-I’ll support each of you individually when needed, and I’ll remind you of the tools to help you break old patterns.
-Changing how you talk to each other and breaking negative cycles is tough, but it’s my job to make sure you have the skills and confidence to keep practicing, even when it feels challenging.
+My role is to help you communicate in a way that brings you closer—not just to solve problems, but to understand each other again.
+I’ll teach you research-based tools for better communication, and we’ll practice them together in real time.
+When things start to go off track, I’ll step in and guide you back so each of you feels heard and supported.
+Change takes practice, but I’ll make sure you have the structure and confidence to keep going, even when it feels challenging.

 2. You’re here to improve your relationship, not change each other.

-3. Most of the work happens outside of session.
+3. Most of the work happens between sessions.